 Corporate identity consists of the set of attributes or features that the company’s members feel are unique to and aptly describe the company.
 It is the corporate communications team that defines this identity for the most part – the communications, written and visual, that they share with internal and external stakeholders go a long way in shaping what the stakeholders believe the company is all about.

-The main idea behind corporate branding is to create a positive impression of a company and its products on the public.
+The main idea behind corporate branding is to create a positive impression of a company and its products to the public.
 This entails uniting a group of products or businesses under a single name and visual identity (such as a set of symbols), which then becomes the “brand”.
 The corporate communications team plays a big role in this, especially when the branding process involves presenting the features of the product or company to the potential buyer in a way that induces them to buy.

 Corporate reputation refers to different stakeholders’ perceptions of a company based on its ability to live up to their expectations.
 These stakeholders could be buyers, employees or investors – anyone who has a vested interest in the company.
 Corporate communications teams influence corporate reputation for the better by sharing the right kinds of press content online and managing search results to boost the company’s online presence.

 While it’s usually the marketing team that takes care of customer management, the corporate communications strategy and marketing strategy often overlap a lot.
-This is why the corporate communications team contributes towards customer-oriented material like marketing flyers, newsletters, brochures, emails and social media posts.
+This is why the corporate communications team contributes toward customer-oriented material like marketing flyers, newsletters, brochures, emails and social media posts.

 It isn’t just customers who need to know what the company is doing.
 Employees across all divisions have to be kept in the loop about new products, services, events, changes of staff, policy changes and other important pieces of information.
 The corporate communications team takes care of this by sending out emails, newsletters, blog posts and memos that employees can read to stay updated.
 The team may also organise group sessions where announcements are shared and employees are invited to voice any opinions or suggestions they might have.